JamesByers/GA-SEA-DAT2/homework/08_bias_variance.md

 ## Class 9 Pre-work: Bias-Variance Tradeoff

-Read this excellent article, [Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html), and be prepared to **discuss it in class** on Monday.
+Read this excellent article, [Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html), and be prepared to **discuss it in class** on Thursday.

 **Note:** You can ignore sections 4.2 and 4.3.